top of page

 3. Assign roles during the transition

 In the case of many heirs, both farming and non-farming, you can identify the various roles and responsibilities available.
 It’s likely your heirs have various strengths that can make them a good fit for farm operations, crop sales and grain marketing, or capital and financial management – to name a few.
 You will also need someone to oversee the day-to-day operations of your farm with a unified strategy in mind.
 As a business leader, they would need to have a knowledge of economics, finance, marketing, management, and operations.
-Obviously, this is a tough requirement; which is why those with extensive business administrative training are so highly-sought after for their skill sets.
+Obviously, this is a tough requirement; which is why those with extensive business administrative training are so highly sought after for their skill sets.
 It helps to choose someone with a mix of know-how both on and off the farm.
 This person could be on top of the hierarchy in decision-making, or you can decide on a more egalitarian approach.
 During the transition, your family should test out this system so you can improve on it.

 4. Create measurable goals

 It is also important to determine whether or not your succession plan is successful and effective.
 Thus, it's necessary to set visible and tangible goals to meet.
 A study on measuring effective succession planning explains that there is no one-shoe-fits-all when it comes to different organizations – the same can be said for your farm.
-You should be creating metrics based on what you want the next leader to achieve, since these goals will lay a clear path and serve as a way to determine if you are on the right track.
+You should be creating metrics based on what you want the next leader to achieve since these goals will lay a clear path and serve as a way to determine if you are on the right track.
 One thing you can look at is your employee’s satisfaction levels.
 This can be done through a formal survey or through simple interviews.
 How your employees feel, especially those who have worked on the farm for a long time, can tell you a lot about how operations are going.
 If they think that things have gotten more difficult since the transition, it might be time to make some changes to your strategy.
 You can also look at other factors, such as cost vs. revenue.
 If you are spending more than you are earning, there might be an issue with how your successor is handling farm finances, which should be addressed as soon as possible.
 This will prevent your operations from sinking into debt.
 Having a good metric of effectiveness will help you determine whether your succession plan is effective or not and can be a way to make necessary adjustments.

-A place to measure this would be having a farm management software to track these numbers.
+A place to measure this would be having farm management software to track these numbers.
 We're biased of course, but this is the best way to keep track of your farm business all in one place.
 It is up to you to decide the best way to do that but whether you use a management tool like Farmbrite or a spreadsheet make sure to keep good records.

 5. Be sure to account for finances

 Speaking of finances, operations may slow down at the beginning of a succession plan.
 Your heir might want to make structural changes to better meet their vision for your farm or employees might need an adjustment period to get used to the new leadership.
 Because of this, it is important that you pay attention to your finances during this time.
 Aside from the other factors touched upon earlier, there are many other factors that you should account for aside from expenses and revenue.
 You should create contingencies just in case money continues to come in more slowly than anticipated during the transition period.
 Since the environment can be a key factor in whether or not your farm will profit for the season, you might want to consider setting aside money for agricultural insurance, which can be used when the time is right.
 This will alleviate any environmental factors out of your control — which could make the succession period harder and more stressful — as well as ensure that all your workers will still be able to receive the right pay and benefits as scheduled.
-Finances can also signal growth, so paying more attention to your profit’s trajectory at this period will let you know if you've chosen the right person to take over after you have stepped down.
+Finances can also signal growth, so paying more attention to your profit trajectory during this period will let you know if you've chosen the right person to take over after you have stepped down.
 Keeping detailed entries on your operation’s cash flow might seem like a small thing but it can truly tell you a lot about the effectiveness of your strategy and other contingencies you need to put in place.

 6. Tackle tensions and potential sources of conflict

 There are many ways succession planning can go wrong.
 At the heart of it, however, is ensuring you value everyone’s input through open, honest discussions.
 Everyone should have the chance to be heard and feel respected.
 When it comes to assets, for example, be transparent that being fair is not necessarily being equal.
 For instance, if only one child will be on-farm while others are off-farm, then it would help to set expectations early on.
 You also want to prepare ahead for any circumstances that can change in the future.
 Death, divorce, disability, or disagreement can throw your succession plans off, so these should be included in discussions as well — ideally along with relevant paperwork, like legal documents or insurance policies.
 Planning for the worst can spare your heirs the heartache down the road.
 Once your plans are set, be sure to formalize all agreements.
-Organization will be your friend, so nothing will be forgotten or left to chance.
+Organization on your farm will help keep things top-of-mind so nothing will be forgotten or left to chance.
 Keep track of farm records on one platform, rather than storing information across separate spreadsheets and documents.
 This will keep all pertinent information in one place and help successors easily gain access to the data once they are the head of the office.

 7. Ensure the legality of your succession plan

 When running a family business, your possible heirs might fight over who should succeed you as the head of your farm– especially if your stepping down happens due to unforeseen circumstances like sudden death.
 Making your succession plan legally binding – either through a contract or a will – is a way of avoiding unnecessary quarrels from happening between heirs.
 This is a written form of your strategy.
 It should list everything from who will succeed you as head of the farm, which assets go to whom, and even the ideal time frame of when everything should take place.
 You should draft this and have it reviewed by a trusted lawyer as soon as possible.
 This will take away any difficulties a sudden departure might cause your family, and provide them with actionable instructions to follow, so they can continue running operations — whether on the occasion of your retirement, an accident, or on your passing.
 Be sure to include other details such as how many shares each person will have, how much income they may continue receiving, and other eligibility requirements for becoming your successor.
 Without anything legally binding, the heir to your company might not have the right leverage and knowledge to navigate the agricultural landscape properly, leading to troubled times for your business.
 For a farm run by a family, succession plans pose an important and much-needed structure to aid in keeping your business running once you have stepped down.
-It is essential for you to take the right steps and form this plan well-ahead, to ensure that operations continue running smoothly for all the generations to follow..
+It is essential for you to take the right steps and form this plan well ahead, to ensure that operations continue running smoothly for all the generations to follow.

 ==========================